Legacies of apartheid: South African austerity and fiscal injustice perpetuate the inequalities of decades past

 December 22, 2017

-The UN Special Rapporteur on Extreme Poverty and Human Rights, Philip Alston, just wrapped up a fact-finding mission to one of the richest countries in the world: the USA.
+The UN Special Rapporteur on Extreme Poverty and Human Rights undertook a revealing fact-finding mission to the USA.